Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

-Assistant Vice President and Controller: Michael Williams; Vice President for Finance and Administration: Kyle Clark; Associate Controller, Office of Student Business Services: John Bembry
+Vice President for Finance and Administration: Kyle Clark; Associate Vice President: Michael Williams; Controller: Judd Enfinger; Director, Office of Student Business Services: Gilman Page

-Tuition and fees are collected by the University Controller’s Office of Student Business Services.
+Tuition and fees are collected by the Office of Student Business Services.
 Payment of registration fees and tuition detailed below is an integral part of the registration process.
-Academic progress will be stopped and official University documents and services (transcripts, diplomas, registration, etc.) withheld if tuition and fees are not paid within the established time frame listed.

 Graduate Fees.
-Fees for in-state and out-of-state residents are different and are not covered by tuition waivers.
-A listing of all graduate fees is available at http://controller.vpfa.fsu.edu/Student-Business-Services/Student-Business-for-Students/Tuition-Rates/.
+Fees for in-state and out-of-state residents are different.
+A listing of all graduate fees is available at https://studentbusiness.fsu.edu/.

 Tuition Payments and Arrangements.
-The student’s user name and password are required to access the Online Account Statement at http://my.fsu.edu (from the myFSU Student Portal, click $ Make a Payment).
-Tuition and fees are due according to the established deadline at http://studentbusiness.fsu.edu.
-Financial aid is disbursed during the second week of the semester, and as received thereafter.
+The student's username and password are required to access the Online Account Statement at https://my.fsu.edu/ (from myFSU Portal, click Student Central, My Bill, $ Make a Payment).
+Tuition and fees are due according to the established due dates found through MyFSU.
+Financial aid is disbursed up to ten days prior to the start of classes and as received by the University any time thereafter.
 We encourage students to submit their third-party agency billings as soon as they have registered for classes.
-All third-party agency billings, departmental billings, FSU employee scholarships, and Veteran’s deferments are due by the third day of classes each semester.
-State employee tuition vouchers are due on the fifth day of classes each semester.
+All third-party agency billings, departmental billings, FSU employee scholarships, state employee waivers, and Veteran's deferments are due by the third day of classes each semester.

 Assessment of Fees.
 Fees are established by the Florida State University Board of Trustees and the Florida State Legislature and are subject to change.
-The University will calculate and assess the charges to be settled for fees due based on the fee rates authorized by the Florida State University Board of Trustees and the student’s schedule.
-Students should review their Account Summary at http://my.fsu.edu (from the myFSU Student Portal) to verify the accuracy of the charges.
+The University will calculate and assess the charges to be settled for fees due based on the fee rates authorized by the Florida State University Board of Trustees and the student's schedule.
+Students should review their Account Summary at https://my.fsu.edu/ (from myFSU Portal) to verify the accuracy of the charges.
 At the time of payment, students should also review their payment receipt to verify the payment made, any outstanding charges owed, or any outstanding arrangements.
-Credit and debit card payments can be made at http://www.fees.fsu.edu.
+Credit and debit card payments can be made at https://fees.fsu.edu/.
 Students who do not pay tuition and fees or make payment arrangements by the established deadline for each term will be assessed a $100.00 late payment fee and may have their course schedule cancelled.
+Payments made by credit card will incur a 2.75% service fee for cards drawn on domestic bank accounts and 4.25% service fee for international cards.
+ACH/Electronic Check transactions will not carry a service fee.
+Payments made by International Wire do not carry a service fee, but the student's bank may charge wire fees or other administrative costs.

 Panama City Campus.
-Students who intend to enroll at the Panama City campus of Florida State University may pay their fees at: Cashier’s Office, 4750 Collegiate Drive (Barron Building, 1st Floor), Panama City, FL 32405.
-Students may pay by check, cash, money order, or cashier’s check when paying in person.
-Credit card payments can ONLY be made at http://www.fees.fsu.edu.
-There is a non-refundable scaling fee of 2% for each transaction.
-Accepted forms of online payment: American Express, Discover, MasterCard, and Visa.
-Electronic check payments are free of charge.
-For further information, please call (850) 770-2119 or e-mail email@example.com.
+Students who intend to enroll at the Panama City campus of Florida State University may pay their fees at: Cashier's Office, 4750 Collegiate Drive (Barron Building, 1st Floor), Panama City, FL 32405.
+Students may pay by check, money order, or cashier's check when paying in person.
+Credit card payments can ONLY be made at https://fees.fsu.edu/.
+For further information, please call (850) 770-2119 or e-mail firstname.lastname@example.org.

 The Florida Residency for Tuition Purposes Policy is based upon state statute, rules of the two higher education governing boards in Florida, and statewide guidelines developed by college and university administrators in conjunction with the Statewide Residency Committee and the Florida Department of Education.
 Section 1009.21, Florida Statutes, outlines the broad legal parameters for establishing residency for tuition purposes in Florida public higher education institutions.
 It is the highest level of authority regarding residency as established by the Florida Legislature.
 This statute also provides authority for the Department of Education to establish rules related to residency for tuition purposes.